a-h-ismail/libtmsolve/README.md

 ## Tips

 Documentation about the parser, evaluator, and some useful features like factorization can be found in `parser.h`, `evaluator.h` and `scientific.h`.

+Base-N variant of the parser is in `int_parser.h`, its extended functions are in `bitwise.h`.

 For functions that assist in manipulating strings (char *), refer to `string_tools.h`.